whyliuxing/reverse-engineering-journal/README.md

 ## *1/20/17 (ELF Files)*
 * ELF file header starts at offset 0 and is the roadmap that describes the rest of the file.
 It marks the ELF type, architecture, execution entry point, and offsets to program headers and section headers
 * Program header table let the system knows how to create the process image
 * Section header table is not necessary for program execution.
-It is mainly for linking and debugging purposes
+It is mainly for linking and debugging purposes.
+It is an array of ELF_32Shdr or ELF_64Shdr structures (Section Header)
 * Relocatable objects have no program headers since they are not meant to be loaded into memory directly